Get

 Sometimes, attention-seeking behavior may be a result of a serious underlying health concern.
 A cognitive disorder, such as age-related dementia, could result in this kind of behavior.
 Alternatively, a physical disease, such as cancer, urinary, gastrointestinal, skin, or joint issues, or anything that is causing your cat pain, could potentially cause them to behave in an attention-seeking manner.

-Schedule a consultation with your veterinarian, so they can rule out potential medical causes.
+Schedule a consultation with a veterinarian, so they can rule out potential medical causes.
 Chat to them about your concerns and have them carry out a thorough examination in case there is a more serious underlying cause.

 2. Your Behavior Might Be the Cause